revsystems/jQuery-SelectBox/README.md

   Its purposes are (a) to give you an example of how to override the default style, and (b) to give you a familiar but slightly more modern version of the selectbox that you can integrate with minimal or no css modification.

-## Demo

-  You can view the selectboxes in action [here](http://dl.dropbox.com/u/124192/websites/selectbox/index.html).

 ## Compatibility